WikiTeam/wikiteam/README.md

 To download any wiki, in the `wikiteam3` directory, use one of the following options:

-`poetry run python dumpgenerator http://wiki.domain.org --xml --images` (complete XML histories and images)
+`poetry run python dumpgenerator.py http://wiki.domain.org --xml --images` (complete XML histories and images)

 If the script can't find itself the API and/or index.php paths, then you can provide them:

-`poetry run python dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images`
+`poetry run python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images`

-`poetry run python dumpgenerator --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`
+`poetry run python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --index=http://wiki.domain.org/w/index.php --xml --images`

 If you only want the XML histories, just use `--xml`.
 For only the images, just `--images`.
 For only the current version of every page, `--xml --curonly`.

 You can resume an aborted download:

-`poetry run python dumpgenerator --api=http://wiki.domain.org/w/api.php --xml --images --resume --path=/path/to/incomplete-dump`
+`poetry run python dumpgenerator.py --api=http://wiki.domain.org/w/api.php --xml --images --resume --path=/path/to/incomplete-dump`

 See more options:

-`poetry run python dumpgenerator --help`
+`poetry run python dumpgenerator.py --help`

 ### Download Wikimedia dumps

 To download [Wikimedia XML dumps](http://dumps.wikimedia.org/backup-index.html) (Wikipedia, Wikibooks, Wikinews, etc) you can run:

-`poetry run python wikipediadownloader` (download all projects)
+`poetry run python wikipediadownloader.py` (download all projects)

 See more options:

-`poetry run python wikipediadownloader --help`
+`poetry run python wikipediadownloader.py --help`

 ### Download Wikimedia Commons images